-The PRC defines its militia as "an armed mass organization composed of civilians retaining their regular jobs," a component of China's armed forces, and an "auxiliary and reserve force" of the PLA.
-Once conceived as a major component in the concept of "People's War," the militia in contemporary Chinese military planning is now tasked with assisting the PLA "by performing security and logistics functions in war."
-The maritime militia, a separate organization from both the PLAN and China Coast Guard (CCG), consists of citizens working in the marine economy who receive training from the PLA and CCG to perform tasks including but not limited to ure from Advantage at Sea: Prevailing with Integrated All-Domain Naval Power, December 2020, by the U.S. Coast Guard, U.S. Marines, and the U.S. Navy)
+The PRC defines its militia as "an armed mass organization composed of civilians retaining their regular jobs," a component of China's armed forces, and an "auxiliary and reserve force" of the PLA.31 Once conceived as a major component in the concept of "People's War," the militia in contemporary Chinese military planning is now tasked with assisting the PLA "by performing security and logistics functions in war."32 The maritime militia, a separate organization from both the PLAN and China Coast Guard (CCG), consists of citizens working in the marine economy who receive training from the PLA and CCG to perform tasks including but not limited to border patrol, surveillance and reconnaissance, maritime transportation, search and rescue, and auxiliary tasks in support of naval operations in wartime (see figure 1).33

+(Figure from Advantage at Sea: Prevailing with Integrated All-Domain Naval Power, December 2020, by the U.S. Coast Guard, U.S. Marines, and the U.S. Navy)